kidsclinic/pocketcms-litestream/README.md

 1. fork this repo
 2. create a Google Cloud storage bucket (does not need to be publicly available)
-3. create a new Google Cloud Run service, set it to continuously deploy from a GitHub repository (the one you forked)
+3. create a new Google Cloud Run service, set it to continuously deploy from a GitHub repository (the one you forked) using the `/Docerfile`
+4. make sure the service is public, has an always allocated CPU, and has minimum (and maximum) CPUs set to 1
+5. the default port that Google Cloud Run listens on is `8090`, but pocketcms/pocketbase uses `8090`, make sure to change the container port to `8090`
+6. in VARIABLES & SECRETS, set: `REPLICA_URL` to `gcs://YOUR_BUCKET_NAME/db`
+7. once the service is set up it will automatically trigger a build. any time a new change is pushed to the repo the service will be built and re-deployed.